Xangis/VorbitalPlayer/README.md

 6. Added "clear playlist" button.
 7. Fixed a handful of bugs and oddities.
 8. Add file button now supports multiple selections.

+### Development Status

+The Vorbital Player was written as free but proprietary software.
+Various versions have been released for Windows and Linux, but it has primarily been a Windows app.

+I open-sourced it because there's no reason for it to remain proprietary anymore since it's no longer part of a business.

+I may work on this from time to time if I feel like it, but for the most part it's an inactive project.
+I'll accept pull requests if you want to add something useful or make the build process easier.
+It has only been worked on by one person, so there are probably things that are specific to the development environments that I've used that could be made more generic and portable.

+I still sometimes use this app on Windows machines because it's nice to use an app that doesn't try to manage your music library for you, even if it's not perfect.